Qbizinc/airflow-presto/airflow_presto/README.md

 `overrides` - a dictionary for docker container overrides

 - `containerOverrides`
-    - `name` - name of the image.  example dag uses 'Worker'
+    - `name` - name of the image.  example dag uses 'Presto'
         - `environment` - for overriding environment variables
         - The example dag uses "MODE": "WORKER
             - `name` - env var name
             - `value` - env var value

-`referenceId` - TODO: Not actually sure how this works, can maybe remove `startedBy` - The way you want to identify "who" started this cluster.
+`startedBy` - The way you want to identify "who" started this cluster.
 This is used in order to identify which clusters should be removed.
-So we add a uuid to the name to logically separate simultaneous/independent queries
+So we add a uuid to the name to logically separate simultaneous/independent queries.
-`taskDefinition` - The name or ARN of your task definition `query` - The query you'd like to send to presto
+`taskDefinition` - The name or ARN of your task definition.
+`query` - The query you'd like to send to presto.

 ## Operator execution
 #### Customization